Christopher Shaw (musician): Early life

 Born in 1954, Shaw grew up in Adirondack community of Lake George, where his father owned and operated sightseeing tours on the mahogany steamboat Sayonara.
 Shaw left Lake George in 1972 to attend Fairleigh Dickinson University, graduating with a degree in biology.

 In college, Shaw began to play guitar and formed a folk trio that eventually performed a concert on the Sloop Clearwater.
 It was also in college where he met future friend and mentor, folksinger Bill Staines.
 In 2022, Shaw served as Master of Ceremonies at Caffè Lena's concert tribute to Staines in remembrance of his passing.

 In 1977, he found work in the emergency room of Albany Medical Center.
 He also frequented Saratoga Springs' Caffè Lena, where proprietor Lena Spencer provided a mentorship role.
 "Lena had kind of taken me under her wing from the first...when I was broke she'd lose my bill," said Shaw.
 He later headlined at the venue.

 He began collecting traditional tunes, many he had heard growing up, aided by field recordings from song collectors and folklorists Marjorie Lansing Porter and Frank and Anne Warner.

 He met singer-songwriter Bridget Ball in 1981 at a punk rock concert in Albany, NY.
-Shaw had just decided to quit his job and focus on music full time.
+Shaw had just decided to quit his job and focus on music full-time.
 Three years later, they were married.
+They separated and divorced in 2023.

 Early years as a household of two professional musicians was difficult, as they attempted to land distribution deals for their music with little luck.
 They formed their own company to release music in response, and primarily marketed directly to stores and consumers.
 In 1987, they decided to quit playing in bars and focus on touring.